Imagine a… cake

 That’s how the concept of transilience was born, the combination of two words: transition and resilience (Vitullo, Zezza, 2014).
-Transilience is a meta-skill (or rather a skill made up of other skills) that comes into play when abilities, energy and emotive resources overflow from one role into another.
+Transilience is a meta-skill (or rather a skill made up of other skills) that we activate when abilities, energy and emotive resources overflow from one role into another.
 To activate transilience, the individual must be aware that they are like a cake that continues to get bigger rather than smaller.

-The Lifeed method used in our programs has now been further enriched by a new tool.
+The Lifeed method evolves with a new tool.
 MultiMe is an interactive tool that helps people to see how that ‘cake’ gets bigger rather than smaller.

-The simple MultiMe exercise can be taken at the beginning and end of our programs.
-After having identified the various singular roles that we hold, we are asked to associate three or more qualities to each role.
+We invite users to complete MultiMe at the beginning and end of our programs.
+After identifying our individual roles, we then associate three or more qualities to each role.
 At the end, we’ll discover that some roles have lots of adjectives in common: they overlap at different points.
 They continue to weave together with the addition of each role.

 Having a higher “self overlap” score implies a greater ethical coordination, as professor Maferima Touré-Tillery demonstrates through her research.
-The more roles that overlap, the more the person tends to behave ethically, rather than seeing themselves divided up into different compartments.
-Think about the impact this could have on a decision maker in a large company: the more coherent they are in defining themselves and their roles, the more they will be able to assume responsibility for the greater good.
+The more roles that overlap, the more the person tends to behave ethically.
+They no longer see themselves divided up into different compartments.
+Think about the impact this could have on a decision maker in a large company.
+The more coherent they are in defining themselves and their roles, the more they will be able to assume responsibility for the greater good.

-The more that roles overlap, the more the person tends to behave ethically, as professor Tillery from Kellogg School of Management at Northwestern University shows us in her research.
+The more that roles overlap, the more the person tends to behave ethically.
+It’s what Professor Tillery from Kellogg School of Management at Northwestern University shows us in her research.

 MultiMe can qualitatively and quantitatively measure the level of “self overlap” and how it enriches a person.
 It can map participant’s results as aggregated data, objectively evaluating the results of the program.
-It reveals that we can look beyond the fatigue and time constraints of our roles as we see how they enrich us.
+It reveals that we can look beyond the fatigue and time constraints of our roles.
+Instead, we see how they enrich us.